VCSTDN2024/imad5112-assignment-2-ST10471529/README.md

 ### Video Demo:
-This link takes you to the youtube video which showcases the apps functionality: [YouTube Video Link].
+This is the link to my youtube video which displays the functionality of the app: https://youtu.be/DHFoHUh3qNo .

 ---